THE WHISTLEBLOWER – Silvereye

 * Posters printed on fine art papers and treated with two coats of UV archival protection spray.

 Multiple images were photographed with a Canon 5D and 7D.
 Digital illustration created on an iMac in Photoshop CC and color enhanced with indigenous artworks hand-drawn, scanned and digitized.
-Painted on long-life fine weave, gesso primed linen canvas.
+Painted on the long-life fine weave, gesso primed linen canvas.
 Stretch mounted proud on hardboard and protected with brushed dammar varnish.

 FASHION and PRODUCTS